Thecnopapa/hack_llm/README.md

 - scripts/model.py (contains our model)
 - scripts/train (stuff to train the model)

-Everything else is mostly debris
+Everything else is mostly debris.